Shirley747/Shirley747/README.md

 - 👋 Hi, I’m @Shirley747
-- 👀 I’m interested in Genomics, Snps, antisense nucleide therapie
+- 👀 I’m interested in Genomics, Snps, antisense nucleide therapies.
 - 🌱 I’m currently learning deep epigenetics.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything of interest.
 - 📫 How to reach me stealtheosis@protonmail.com
 - 😄 Pronouns:Me
 - ⚡ Fun fact: Others say I am a genius...I question is it a form of brain damage related to early vaccine.